oskarirauta/ubus_cpp/README.md

 another thread, atleast it didn't work on a jthread when I tested.
 You can though have both ways; but service cannot be running while performing a client connection.

+There is a work-around for this; you could make a static library to perform client operations while running server - this method works.